strapi/nextjs-corporate-starter/README.md

 Thank you to all the amazing people for your support—this project has been a blast!
 With the release of Strapi 5, @Mcastres has launched an even more awesome demo/starter project called LaunchPad.

-You can learn more about the LaunchPad app here and check out the project repo: https://github.com/strapi/LaunchPad.
+You can learn more about the LaunchPad app [here](https://strapi.io/blog/launchpad-demo-app) and check out the project repo: https://github.com/strapi/LaunchPad.

 What does this mean?
 We’ll be archiving this project and moving forward with LaunchPad as the new starter and demo.

-If you're interested in updating this project to Strapi 5, you can find the code in the following repo, and I’ve outlined the steps in this blog post.
+If you're interested in updating this project to Strapi 5, you can find the code in the following [branch](https://github.com/strapi/nextjs-corporate-starter/tree/strapi-5-update-process), and I’ve outlined the steps in this [blog post](https://strapi.io/blog/how-to-migrate-your-project-from-strapi-4-to-strapi-5).

 If you have any questions about the migration, feel free to ask here or join us during open office hours on Discord, where I’ll be available to answer them live.